From $95K to $152K in 14 Weeks: The Productization Model That Doubled Margin Without Hiring

 The Pattern

-Across 50 projects, 80% of her work was repeatable.
-Only 20% was truly custom.
+Across 50 projects, 80% of her work was repeatable and only 20% was truly custom, but she still delivered 100% of it as if everything were unique.

-This is what The Revenue Multiplier teaches: Most expertise has 70-85% reusability but delivers at 0% reusability.
-The gap determines scaling efficiency.
+This is what The Revenue Multiplier teaches: most expertise has 70–85% reusability but is delivered as if it has 0% reusability, and that gap sets your ability to scale.

-Solange had recreated the same frameworks 50 times instead of creating them once and applying them 50 times.
+Solange had rebuilt the same frameworks 50 times instead of creating them once and using them 50 times.
+The custom consulting trap is that every client feels different, so you rebuild; in reality, client situations vary, but your methodology stays the same.

-Week 3 conclusion: If 80% was repeatable, she could build productized packages covering common scenarios and reserve custom work for the 20% truly requiring it.
+Week 3 conclusion: if 80% of the work was repeatable, she could create productized packages for the common scenarios and reserve custom work for the 20% that truly needed it.

 Math:

-Current model: 480 hours monthly across 18 clients = 26.7 hours per client
+Current model: 480 hours per month across 18 clients, which is 26.7 hours per client.

-This is service model evolution—moving from custom to productized delivery is part of preparing for $150K scale.
-Not better execution—different model entirely.
+Same team, 33% more clients, 50% less time per client, and higher margin from efficiency.
+This is service model evolution—shifting from custom to productized delivery is part of preparing for $150K scale; it’s not better execution, it’s a different model altogether.

 Week 4-6: Designing Three Packages